Batchelor, Northern Territory: Media

 Batchelor Institute's Indigenous Media Unit holds a licence for Radio Rum Jungle, broadcast on 97.3 FM.
 The station has been in operation from the Batchelor campus since 1987.
 Additionally, the Government owned Australian Broadcasting Corporation also has local transmitters for national services ABC Radio National (92.1 FM) and youth station Triple J (92.9 FM).

 Batchelor receives digital television services from Darwin broadcast by the Nine Network (9, GO! and Gem), Southern Cross (SC7, 7Two and 7Mate), Darwin Digital Television (10, OneHD and 11) as well as all ABC and SBS channels.
 Additionally, Imparja Television can be received by terrestrial analogue broadcasts.
 Subscription television services via satellite are also available through Austar.

-The Northern Territory News and Sunday Territorian published by News Limited are the main newspapers circulated in Batchelor.
+The Northern Territory News and Sunday Territorian published by News Corp Australia are the main newspapers circulated in Batchelor.